Siyaaan/TheVaultOfCuriosity/Welcome.md

 -If let's say I got an idea that doesn't have relations to any of my existing notes, how will I keep that in my mind? how will I organize it? hmmm... put a tag that says isolated idea? or make a folder in fleeting notes to hold on to?

 -I finally got the idea of how I will categorize my notes.
 Next is configuring out colours on my graph knowledge to better differentiate the connectedness of each other.
 To know if that node is a resources, a concept, an insight, or a project.

+7-13-25

+Now, I will be making a second version of VaultOfCuriosity where I will fix my mistake of having so much folders which overwhelms me.
+I thought by having more of those, I would have a better structure and be more organize and I